raffaella-rossini/raffaella-rossini.github.io/content/blog/20221207_altitude-behind-the-scenes.md

 categories: ["Engagement", "Event Management"]
 tags: ["learning", "Agile"]
 # meta description
-description: "A few words about the event itself"
+description: "Behind the scenes of a successful company event"
+images: ["images/altitude-cover.jpg"]
 summary: "A few words about the event itself"
 # save as draft
 draft: false